sackosoft/zig-bbq/README.md

 > [USENIX ATC 2022](https://www.usenix.org/system/files/atc22-wang-jiawei.pdf)

 **Important:** This `zig-bbq` implementation is an independent work by Theodore Sackos.
 The author has no affiliation with the original research paper or its authors.
-All rights to the original research paper, algorithm design remain with the original authors and USENIX.
+All rights to the original research paper and algorithm design remain with the original authors and USENIX.

 This implementation is provided under the MIT license and covers only the source code contained in this repository.